joelborellis/Realtime-Assistant-chainlit/README.md

 - You can **reset** memory to erase all stored data.
 - Future improvements will include storing memory in databases (e.g., Cosmos DB).

+### Clipboard
+- You can instruct the assistant to **save** information to “memory” from your clipboard.
+- You can instruct the assistant to **save** information to a from your clipboard.

 ---

 ## Setup